-The debt limit has always been increased prior to the exhaustion of Treasury's limited available administrative actions to continue to finance Government operations when the statutory ceiling has been reached.
-Failure to enact a debt limit increase before these actions were exhausted would have significant and long-term negative consequences.
-The Federal Government could be forced to delay or discontinue payments on its broad range of obligations, including Social Security and other payments to individuals, Medicaid and other grant payments to States, individual and corporate tax refunds, Federal employee salaries, payments to vendors and contractors, principal and interest payments on Treasury securities, and other obligations.
+ligations, including Social Security and other payments to individuals, Medicaid and other grant payments to States, individual and corporate tax refunds, Federal employee salaries, payments to vendors and contractors, principal and interest payments on Treasury securities, and other obligations.
 If Treasury were unable to make timely interest payments or redeem securities, investors would cease to view Treasury securities as free of credit risk and Treasury's interest costs would increase.
 Because interest rates throughout the economy are benchmarked to the Treasury rates, interest rates for State and local governments, businesses, and individuals would also rise.
 Foreign investors would likely shift out of dollar-denominated assets, driving down the value of the dollar and further increasing interest rates on non-Federal, as well as Treasury, debt.

-The debt subject to limit is estimated to increase to \$32,724 billion by the end of 2023 and to \$34,839 billion by the end of 2024.
+The debt subject to limit is estimated to increase to \$35,189 billion by the end of 2024 and to \$37,175 billion by the end of 2025.
 The Budget anticipates timely congressional action to address the statutory limit as necessary before exhaustion of Treasury's extraordinary measures.

-Federal funds financing and the change in debt subject to limit.-The change in debt held by the public, as shown in Table 20-2, and the change in debt held by the public net of financial assets are determined primarily by the total Government deficit or surplus.
+Federal funds financing and the change in debt subject to limit.-The change in debt held by the public, as shown in Table 21-2, and the change in debt held by the public net of financial assets are determined primarily by the total Government deficit or surplus.
 The debt subject to limit, however, includes not only debt held by the public but also debt held by Government accounts.
 The change in debt subject to limit is therefore determined both by the factors that determine the total Government deficit or surplus and by the factors that determine the change in debt held by Government accounts.
-The effect of debt held by Government accounts on the total debt subject to limit can be seen in the second part of Table 20-2.
-The change in debt held by Government accounts is equal to 11 percent of the estimated total 2023 increase in debt subject to limit.
+The effect of debt held by Government accounts on the total debt subject to limit can be seen in the second part of Table 21-2.
+The change in debt held by Government accounts is equal to 9 percent of the estimated total 2024 increase in debt subject to limit.

 The Budget is composed of two groups of funds, Federal funds and trust funds.
 The Federal funds, in the main, are derived from tax receipts and borrowing and are used for the general purposes of the Government.
-The trust funds, on the other hand, are financed by taxes or other receipts dedicated by law for specified purposes, such as for paying Social Security benefits or making grants to State governments for highway construction.
+The trust funds, on the other hand, are financed by taxes or other receipts dedicated by law for specified purposes, such as for paying Social Security benefits or making grants to State governments for highway construction.30